The content of this page was created by users. It has not been screened or verified by IMDb staff.

 [the others chuckle

-: Everybody struggles to survive at some time.
-But they almost always beat the odds as long as they don't give up hope.
+: Everyone struggles to survive at one point or another.
+And most do... as long as they don't give up hope.

 : So now you're moonlighting as a computer technician, huh?